ahernandezpalmer/lighthouse/docs/emulation.md

 In Lighthouse, "Emulation" refers to the screen/viewport emulation and UserAgent string spoofing.
 ["Throttling"](./throttling.md) covers the similar topics around network and CPU throttling/simulation.

-In Lighthouse v7, most of the configuration regarding emulation changed to be more intuitive and clear.
-The [tracking issue](https://github.com/GoogleChrome/lighthouse/issues/10910
-) captures additional motivations.

 With the default configuration, Lighthouse emulates a mobile device.
 There's [a `desktop` configuration](../lighthouse-core/config/desktop-config.js), available to CLI users with `--preset=desktop`, which applies a consistent desktop environment and scoring calibration.

 ### Advanced emulation setups